Why the heck is a “Post-Delivery, Content-Based Sub-Sort” and why should you care?

 Call me crazy, but I love talking about post-delivery, content-based sub-sorts.
 Yes, it’s a mouthful.
 And, yes, when I first mention it, I usually get responses that range from, “What language are you speaking?” to “How soon can we end this meeting?”

-You’re probably starting to understand how wasteful my favorite incantation can be, but I’m just getting started.
+You’re probably starting to understand how wasteful tradition postal delivery system is, but I’m just getting started.
 This activity is universal and ubiquitous – it happens in every building, in every department, in every corner of your organization.

 Eco-Mail is a secure, scalable, Digital Post Office system that transforms incoming physical mail into powerful digital assets – at their point of entry to your business.
 We enable clients to streamline their operations, increase response times, improve their controls and compliance – and, by the way, save a huge amount of money.
 We’re already helping one of America’s three largest banks.
 We love to talk about digital mail, so email me direct if you like at [email protected]